iyobo/amala/README.md

 First you want to install some core dependencies, along with koa-ts-controllers:

-`yarn add koa koa-router koa-bodyparser class-validator koa-ts-controllers` or
+`yarn add koa koa-router koa-bodyparser class-validator class-transformer koa-ts-controllers` or
-`npm i koa koa-router koa-bodyparser class-validator koa-ts-controllers`
+`npm i koa koa-router koa-bodyparser class-validator class-transformer koa-ts-controllers`

 Now have a look at the usage below.